mukmalone/AdaptiveGoalManagement/README.md

 ### Description ###

-This repository is the documentation, examples, issue tracking for a MVP app I created called Adaptive Goal Management.
+This repository is the documentation, examples, issue tracking for a MVP app I created called Adaptive Goal Management or Command-Central.

 Adaptive Goal Management is an app which acts as a robot fleet manager based upon an adaptive goal execution system for robots and drones which are connected to the internet.